 - ANTH 110 Cultural Anthropology 4 hours.
 This introductory course surveys the human condition in anthropological perspective.
 Emphasis is on the nature of culture, sociocultural evolution, human ecology, theoretical strategies, kinship, descent, gender, language, and belief systems.
 (E3) (GP) - ANTH 120 Human Origins 4 hours.
 An introduction to physical anthropology surveying evolutionary theory as applied to humans.
 Special emphasis on non-human primates, fossil man (hominid evolution) and the diversity of modern human populations.
-(E3) - ANTH 200 Special Topics 1-4 hours.
-An open course varying in content from year to year which allows concentration in specialized areas. - ANTH 300 Special Topics 1-4 hours.
+(E3) - ANTH 200, 300 Special Topics 1-4 hours.
 An open course varying in content from year to year which allows concentration in specialized areas. - ANTH 302 The Nacirema 4 hours.
 American culture and society in cross-cultural perspective.
 This course emphasizes themes observed by international visitors and by anthropologists in cross-national studies.
 ANTH 110 recommended as a prerequisite. - ANTH 303 Health and Culture 4 hours.
 An examination of the interaction of culture and biology in the broad realm of physical and mental health and illness.
 Topics include non-Western healers and healing practices, theories of disease and healing, cultural psychiatry, and epidemiology.
 Prerequisite: ANTH 110.
 (GP) - ANTH 304 Language and Culture 4 hours.
 An introduction to anthropological linguistics emphasizing the origin, nature and evolution of human language; the Sapir-Whorf hypothesis, sociolinguistics (especially the linguistic aspects of gender and class), and nonverbal behavior.
 Prerequisite: ANTH 110.
 Recommended: 200-level foreign language course.
-(GP) - ANTH 311 Nip, Tuck, Perm, Pierce, Tattoo, Embalm: Adventures with Embodied Culture 2 hours.
+(GP) - ANTH 305 Belize and the Caribbean 2 hours.
+(See BIOL 305) - ANTH 311 Nip, Tuck, Perm, Pierce, Tattoo, Embalm: Adventures with Embodied Culture 2 hours.
 People the world over modify their bodies in prescribed ways.
-This course examines the body from head to toe in far-flung cultures, but especially in the U.S., asking, "How"?
-"Why? and "What does it mean"?
+This course examines the body from head to toe in far-flung cultures, but especially in the U.S., asking, "How?"
+"Why?" and "What does it mean?"
 (Cross-listed as GLBS 311) - ANTH 312 Violence and Culture 4 hours.
 Investigates violence in traditional and modern societies.
 Topics include ritualized violence, gender, the sociocultural construction and reinforcement of violent behavior in the United States, and programs aiming to reduce levels of violence.
 Prerequisite: ANTH 110 or SOCI 110 and junior or senior standing.
 (GP) - ANTH 400 Special Problems in Anthropology 1-4 hours.
 An open course varying in content from year to year which allows concentration on such specialized areas as gender and society, anthropological theory and methods, native cultures of North America, demography, and the like.
 Prerequisites: SOCI 110 or ANTH 110 and junior or senior standing or permission of instructor.
-(Sufficient demand)
+(Sufficient demand) - ANTH 450 Independent Study 1-4 hours.
+Academic inquiry into an area not covered in any established course, and carried on outside the usual instructor/classroom setting.
+Approved Plan of Study required.